 Current Net Worth

-As of 2024, Lance Armstrong net worth is estimated to be around $50 million.
+As of 2024, Lance Armstrong’s net worth is estimated at around $50 million.
 This figure represents a significant decrease from his pre-scandal wealth but still underscores his ability to remain financially stable despite the setbacks.
-Armstrong has diversified his investments in recent years, including real estate and participation in various business ventures.
+Armstrong has diversified his investments recently, including real estate and participation in various business ventures.

 Life After Professional Cycling

 Post-retirement, Armstrong has attempted to rebuild his public image and engage in new business ventures.
 He hosts a popular podcast titled “The Move,” which covers cycling and other endurance sports, providing insights and commentary.
-His involvement in the venture capital space, particularly through investments in sports and health-related startups, has also been a key component of his financial rehabilitation strategy.
+His involvement in venture capital, particularly through investments in sports and health-related startups, has also been a key component of his financial rehabilitation strategy.

 Philanthropic Endeavors